evevision/evevision/README.md

 </p>

-# The era of having to leave EVE to play EVE is over.
+# Play EVE without leaving EVE.

-If you play EVE, you are probably used to having to alt+tab to web-based tools every single time you play.
-These tools are part of what makes EVE Online unique.
+If you live in New Eden, you are probably used to having to alt+tab to web-based tools nearly every time you play.
+These tools are part of what makes playing EVE Online unlike any other game.
 However, it also ruins the immersion of the beautiful world CCP built.

-EveVision is a EULA-legal way to extend the UI of EVE Online, bringing the tools you love directly into the game client.
+EveVision is a [EULA-legal](#eula-compliance) way to extend the UI of EVE Online, bringing the tools you love directly into the game client.

 In the near future, there will be a system allowing you to pick and choose (or develop!) plugins much like apps on your phone, complete with Android-style permissions for accessing your ESI data and EULA-legal-to-read files.
 You will be able to install and run anyone's tools while feeling safe about your computer and character's data.